 Tearing problems are also often caused by an obstruction in the tear duct which can develop as a result of aging, tumors, an injury, medications, or certain diseases.
 A malpositioned eyelid or tear duct opening can cause tearing complaints as well.

 What To Expect During Your Lacrimal Disease Consultation

 When you arrive, you will need to provide a medical history, as we need to know about major illnesses and problems such as heart disease and hypertension.
 Prior surgery, especially facial surgery, is important.
 Medication history, including medications or supplements that thin the blood are vital to disclose.
 All over-the-counter pain/fever reducers (except Tylenol) and non-steroidal anti-inflammatory drugs (NSAID) are off limits for a week before eyelid surgery.
 Herbal medications such as ginkgo biloba and St. John’s Wort or high doses of fish oil, flax seed oil, or vitamin E must also be avoided.

-Dr. Holds will ask you about the history of your tearing complaint and will examine you to determine if surgery is the right option for you.
+Our team will ask you about the history of your tearing complaint and will examine you to determine if surgery is the right option for you.
 There may be other treatments that could correct your problem without surgery.

 Surgery for Treating Lacrimal Disease

 If you have a tear duct obstruction, it is opened during surgery and/or a new passage is created for your tears to drain properly.
 This kind of surgery is called DCR, which stands for dacryocystorhinostomy.
 If an eyelid deformity is the cause, this is corrected during your surgery, usually through tightening your eyelids.
 What happens in the surgery depends a great deal on what is preventing the tear ducts from functioning properly.

 Lacrimal disease surgery can usually be done on an outpatient basis, so you can go home the same day.
 Since you will be given a sedative to fall asleep during your surgery, you will need someone to drive you home, however.